hyperpie/AM_Config_Display/README.md

 The included ZIP file contains a folder called attract.
 This folder is equivelent to /home/pi/.attract.
 Navigate to that folder on the Pi and then transfer the files and folders into it.

-You should end up with a directory structure like this. (note, webpages will mess the next few lines up, but will be right when downloaded and reading the README.md file)
+You should end up with a directory structure like this. (note, web browsers will mess the next few lines up, but will be right when downloaded and reading the README.md file)

 /home/pi/.attract/Attract Mode Setup
 /home/pi/.attract/emulators   - this folder should have already existed